stefanvodita/pumping-lemma-calculator/README.md

 This projects provides a calculator for formal language regularity, based on randomizing the pumping lemma's variables.

+## Contents
+* graphs/ - ellbow and cluster graphs for the inputs in the repo
+* .gitignore
+* Makefile
+* Pumping_Lemma_Calculator.pdf - paper
+* README.md
+* clustering.py - clustering module
+* conditions.g4 - antlr4 grammar for language conditions
+* csv_sort.py - csv sorting module
+* data_gatherer.py - data gathering module
+* inputs - 59 languages on which the paper is based
+* main.py - the calculator
+* parser.py - parser interface used by the calculator
+* scss.pptx - presentation support in Romanian for UPB's 2020 Students' Scientific Communications Session

 ## How to use
 ### Calculator